PeuX/emojiShortButton/README.md

 This is a simple code to put emoji in your clipboard You can use it in your webpage or in a bookmarklet.

-You can add emoji in the EmoJ array ;)
+You can add emoji in the EmoJ array ಠ_ರೃ

 NOT TESTED ON IE...